Huangying-Zhan/marker-detection/README.md

 3. Build the Cython modules

-    If it appears "No module named Cython.Distuils", it is recommended that you should install Anaconda first.
-Please refer to [here](https://huangying-zhan.github.io/2016/09/09/GPU-and-Caffe-installation-in-Ubuntu.html#title6).
+    ***CPU mode issue!***

     ```Shell
     cd $FRCN/lib
-    # If you are running this program without GPU or CUDA, you should modify setup.py before make.
-Please refer to Part 8.
     make
     ```

 4. Build Caffe and PyCaffe

     For this part, please refer to [Caffe official installation instruction](http://caffe.berkeleyvision.org/installation.html) or my post about [Caffe installation](https://huangying-zhan.github.io/2016/09/09/GPU-and-Caffe-installation-in-Ubuntu.html#Caffe%20installation).
 	If you have experience with Caffe or installed Caffe previously, just follow the instruction below.

+    ***CPU mode issue!***

     ```Shell
 	cd $FRCN/caffe-fast-rcnn
     cp Makefile.config.example Makefile.config

-    # Modify Makefile.config, uncommment this line
+    # Modify Makefile.config, UNCOMMMENT this line
     WITH_PYTHON_LAYER := 1
-    # Modifiy Makefile.config according to your need, such as setup related to GPU support, cuDNN, CUDA version, Anaconda, OpenCV, etc.
+    # Modifiy Makefile.config according to your need, such as setup related to CPU mode, CUDA version, Anaconda, OpenCV, etc. Basically is to update or enable the functions.

     # After modification on Makefile.config
     make -j4 # 4 is the number of core in your CPU, change it according to your computer CPU
     # Suppose you have installed prerequites for PyCaffe, otherwise, go back to the Caffe installation instructions.
     make pycaffe -j4
     ```

 5. Download pre-computed Faster R-CNN models

 	```Shell